 Waxes, sealants and coatings are different options available in paint protection.
 Each one is having its benefits and limitations.
+Though originally these products were differentiated by the ingredients with which they were made, now that’s not the case as you can find SiO2 based sealants and waxes.

 Waxes is made from a natural wax, usually Brazilian carnauba which is rock hard in its natural form.
 Generally, waxes contain natural ingredients that protect the paint add gloss and depth to the paint also, bead water nicely.